Fast Neural Representations for Direct Volume Rendering: Ablation Study

 First, we compare the performance of the proposed TC implementation to a native PyTorch implementation of the same architecture.
 Performance measures include the time to access the latent grid and to evaluate fV-SRN with the positional information augmented by Fourier features. \autoref{fig:NetworkConfig-Performance} shows the timings for rather lightweight networks as well as the largest possible networks within the TC hardware constraints.

 As can be seen, the largest speedup of $16.8\times$ ($9.8\times$) over a 32-bit (16-bit) PyTorch implementation is achieved for a medium-sized network of 6 layers and 48 channels.
 For very small networks of 2 or 4 layers with 32 channels, the speedup goes down to $\approx 11\times$ ($\approx 8\times$).
 For larger networks, e.g. two layers {\`a} 128 channels, the network evaluation becomes computation bound and the reduction of memory access operations as achieved by our solution becomes less significant.
 However, also in these cases, a speedup of $1.9$ ($1.5$) against 32-bit (16-bit) PyTorch can still be achieved.
+We notice, however, that fast renderings with 5-10 FPS are only possible with small networks.